Life Insurance With High Blood Pressure With the Lowest Rates in [2023]

 We work with over 40 companies and know from experience that these six carriers are applicant-friendly to people with hypertension.

-Can You Get Life Insurance With High Blood Pressure?
+Can I Get Life Insurance With High Blood Pressure?

 The main concept is keeping your blood pressure within limits using medicine.
-If you have hypertension and do not use medication, that can be a problem.
+If you have hypertension and do not use medication, that can be a problem because it looks like you don’t care about your health.

-Two types of life insurance for high blood pressure are temporary and permanent.
-The first type is the Term Life insurance plan designs which are the quick plan designs.
+The first type of life insurance for elevated blood pressure is Term Life Insurance plan designs which are the temporary plan designs.
 These policies cover the insured for a specific time stated in the policy contract.
 These term periods usually range from 10 years, 15 years, 20 years, 25 years, and 30 years.

 An excellent company from Maryland called Banner Life now offers 35-year and 40-year term policies.
-This works out great for people looking for long-term periods and younger applicants.
+This works out great for people looking for long-term periods, especially for younger applicants.

 The second type of life insurance with high blood pressure would be the permanent life insurance plan designs such as universal and whole life.
 Universal life insurance will last the entire lifetime of the individual covered under the policy.
 It costs about 3-4 times as much as a term, but it can be bundled with a term to create an excellent life insurance portfolio.